gzjiayi/gzjiayi/README.md

 ### 🌟 About Me
 - 📖 Always excited to learn and grow in the field of software development
 - 💻 Learning the ins and outs of software development
+- 🎶 Building **[Overlayfy](https://github.com/gzjiayi/overlayfy)** – a Spotify lyrics overlay desktop app
 - 👥 Open to collaboration and new opportunities to learn
 - 🌟 Currently seeking Winter 2026 internships